BillJr99/Ursinus-CS170-Fall2024/_pages/Labs/lab-unittesting.md

 ### Part 3: Unit Tests

 Coming up with proper test cases is an important part of software engineering that, when done properly, saves everyone a huge headache.
 Good software testing frameworks allow the programmer to write a whole battery of tests that get applied every time the code is changed so that they don't have to manually input all of the tests every time.
-In NetBeans, we have access to one such test framework known as JUnit, which runs a battery of tests completely separately from the main function.

 **Before you begin, list the tests you'll need to write, and incldue this list in your README.
 Specifically, which unit tests are needed to test all rules, including boundary cases and potential error values like a negative number of children or income?**